 A Muslim person who is allowed to bequeath 1/3rd of his estate, he can exceed its limit on testamentary power of 1/3rd to 1/4th in case where heirs gives consent or only heir is husband or wife.

-We provide all services related to drafting, vetting, registration and execution of will, probates.
+NOTE: We provide all services related to drafting a will India, vetting, registration and execution, probates.
 We have in-house team of expert will lawyers in Delhi.
-Call us for any such urgent requirements at 011-2335 5388 or mail us at firstname.lastname@example.org
+Mail us your requirements at our e mail: email@example.com